Proximity-Dev/XR-Hackathon---Proximity/README.md

 **How it Works**

-1. **Identify Target:** Move the load safely from point A to point B.
+1. **Identify Target:** Check your surroundings and plan your route.
 2. **Start Movement:** Use your RIGHT HAND to make a sign.
 Use your LEFT HAND to PRESS AND HOLD the button, say GO and RELEASE.
 3. **Direct Load**: Use your RIGHT HAND to make a sign to switch directions.
 4. **Stop Movement**: Use your LEFT HAND to PRESS AND HOLD the button, say STOP*and RELEASE.